Special Care Nursery

-Affiliated with the Regional Center for Maternal and Pediatric Care in partnership with Tufts Children's Hospital, the Level IIB Special Care Nursery at Lowell General Hospital provides comprehensive, multidisciplinary care for infants born prematurely, infants with feeding difficulties, and those with other medical issues requiring close monitoring and assessment.
+Affiliated with the Regional Center for Maternal and Pediatric Care in partnership with Tufts Medical Center, the Level IIB Special Care Nursery at Lowell General Hospital provides comprehensive, multidisciplinary care for infants born prematurely, infants with feeding difficulties, and those with other medical issues requiring close monitoring and assessment.

 Babies (and their parents) First in Everything We Do